“In classical

 No matter what

-anyone has told you, no matter what your
+anyone has told you, and no matter what your

 church teaches, the scriptures assure us